Mallick17/AWS-ElastiCache/README.md

 ---

-# Elasticache DB Version Upgrade, To check all the Elasticache DB Indexes weather running or not in Cron.
+# To check all the Elasticache DB Indexes weather running or not in Cron.

 <details>
   <summary>View the steps to check all the Elasticache DB Indexes weather running or not in Cron.</summary>